Wouldn’t it be fantastic if the adorable little ones came with an instruction manual?

 Though the Food and Drug Administration has linked the illness to black-market cartridges for vape pens and vape juice containing vitamin E oil, parents should be concerned about teen vaping.

-How would the different parenting styles work to address this problem with their children?
+How would the different parenting techniques work to address this problem with their children?

 Let’s take the permissive and uninvolved versions first.
 Since both of these have low demandingness, they likely would not have a problem with teen vaping unless their children came to them with a problem.